 I have a Lowel EGO light.
 I live in the north, it gets dark by 4pm in the winter and I have a job.
 So as much as I like to be using natural light, it rarely happens for anything posted between October and April!

-Pinch of Yum has a great eBook called Tasty Food Photography that I highly recommend as well, it costs $15 after entering their coupon code and it well worth it.
+Pinch of Yum has a great eBook called Tasty Food Photography that I highly recommend as well, it costs $30 and is well worth it.
 I love being able to read it on my iPad, phone, web.
 Click here to get the eBook.